Hadeer-Youssef/-Case-Study-Assignment/README.md

 ## Usage
 1. Launch the Django web application.
-2. Upload an image of a handwritten digit.
+2. Upload an image of a printed digit.
 3. View the predicted digit and its probability on the results page.

 ---